Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 The real authority was buried in the permanent administration: deputy ministers, privacy officials, technology executives, corporate security, departmental counsel, communications staff, and the internal machinery that can turn a web application failure into a police matter before the public understands what happened.

 That was the underlying problem.
 Once the province described its own exposed records as a hack, responsibility moved from the people who built, approved, operated, and defended the system to the teenager who touched the evidence.
-"Hack" was not a technical description.
-It was a liability transfer.
+"Hack" functioned as a liability transfer.

-The technical issue was not subtle.
+The technical issue was blunt.
 Sequential identifiers are not authorization.
 HTTPS is not access control.
-A document being reachable from a public URL is not the same thing as a protected record.
-If the only thing between a citizen and someone else's FOIPOP package is changing `id=1234` to `id=1235`, the problem is not an elite cyberattack.
+A public URL does not magically become a protected record.
+If the only thing between a citizen and someone else's FOIPOP package is changing `id=1234` to `id=1235`, elite cyberattack language does not belong in the room.

 The problem was architecture.